scisneros/neuralworks-test/README.md

 - **Gamification**.
 Maybe a score system, or something more like caretaking-oriented.
 For example, what [Forest](https://www.forestapp.cc/) does, where you grow a tree for each session, and if you leave the app before the session ends, the tree dies.
 This could be a nice way to emotionally motivate the user.
 Considering this is planned to be an online collaboration app, this pseudo-competitive approach may encourage using it.

 - **Reports**.
 Some statistics on how much time you spend on each stage, how many sessions you complete, etc. [Pomofocus](https://pomofocus.io/) does this, and it's a nice way to keep track of your productivity.

+- **Current task**.
+Pomodoro technique recommends setting a specific task for each session.
+It would be nice to have a field to set the current task, and maybe a list of previous tasks to choose from.